oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 EndOfGame[id=1, date=2018-12-12, timeOfDay=15:15, mentalState=sober, damageTaken=10, damageToPlayers=10, damageToStructures=10]
 ```

-Automatic read accessors have the same name and return type than the component.
-Note there is no `get*` prefix in the read accessor name, same name as the component:
+Automatic read accessors have the same name and return type as the component.
+Note there is no `get*` prefix in the read accessor name, the same name as the component:

 ```java
 assertEquals("sober", eog.mentalState());